This program is available at the Springfield - Leffel Lane location.

 Program Admission Requirements The Physical Therapist Assistant program must restrict the number of students accepted into the program each year due to the limited availability of clinical sites.
 The program is currently able to accept a maximum of 36 students each year; (26 students in Springfield and 10 students in Columbus.)
 Acceptance into the PTA program is a competitive process and application does not guarantee admission.

 In addition to completing the standard procedures for admission to the College, students must apply to the PTA program separately.
-The PTA program application process, criteria, selection process and time line are provided in the PTA Application Handbook; a print copy of this handbook is also available from the Health, Human and Public Services Division Office.
+The PTA program application process, criteria, selection process and time line are provided in the PTA Application Handbook; a print copy of this handbook is also available from the Health, Human and Public Services Office in the Applied Science Center.
 Abbreviated information about this admission process is also provided here.

 Students must have completed the following academic requirements to be eligible to apply to the Physical Therapist Assistant program:

 An ACCUPLACER reading score indicating college ready reading skills.
 If the student does not obtain an appropriate score he/she is required to take and pass ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher.
 Students are excused from taking placement reading exam if reading score on a recent (within three years) ACT or SAT exam is greater than or equal to 21 on ACT and 450 on SAT.